-During the years ended December 31, 2021, 2020 and 2019, the Company worked with Tulex Pharmaceuticals, Inc. ("Tulex") as a third-party contract manufacturer to develop an oral solution for Topiramate (fka ET-101) which targets a neurological condition.
-The Company subsequently filed the product with the FDA in October 2020, received approval from the FDA in November 2021, and the product was launched by Azurity in December 2021.
+During the years ended December 31, 2021 and 2020 the Company worked with Tulex Pharmaceuticals, Inc. ("Tulex") as a third-party contract manufacturer to develop an oral solution for Topiramate (fka ET-101) which targets a neurological condition.
+The Company subsequently filed the product with the FDA in October 2020 and paid a \$1,438 filing fee.
+In November 2021, the product received approval from the FDA and was launched by Azurity in December 2021.
 The Company recognized a \$5,000 milestone revenue at launch which was reflected in accounts receivable on the Company's balance sheet at December 31, 2021 and subsequently collected in January 2022.

-On January 23, 2019, the Company entered into a Licensing and Supply Agreement (the "Agreement") with Liqmeds Worldwide Limited ("LMW") for Zonisamide oral liquid, a development stage product candidate ("ET-104").
-Pursuant to the terms of the Agreement, the Company was responsible for regulatory and marketing activities and LMW was responsible for development and manufacturing of ET-104.
-The Company will pay \$650 upon issuance of patent covering ET-104 listed in the FDA's Orange Book and \$500 in the event that product sales in excess of \$10,000 were achieved within a calendar year.
-In addition, the Company was required to pay the licensor 35% of the net profit from product sales.
-The Agreement was for an initial term of 10 years from the date of the first commercial sale of the product.
-The Company was to retain sole ownership of the NDA after expiration of the Agreement.
+On January 23, 2019, the Company entered into a Licensing and Supply Agreement (the "Agreement") with Liquimeds Worldwide ("LMW") for Zonisamide oral liquid, a development stage product candidate ("ET-104").
+Pursuant to the terms of the Agreement, the Company was to be responsible for regulatory and marketing activities and LMW was responsible for development and manufacturing of ET-104.
+The Company paid \$650 to Azurity upon issuance of patent covering ET-104 listed in the FDA's Orange Book in November 2022 and will pay \$500 in the event that product sales in excess of \$10,000 were achieved within a calendar year.

 On June 12, 2019, the Company entered into an Exclusive Licensing and Supply Agreement (the "ET-105 License Agreement") with Aucta Pharmaceuticals, Inc. ("Aucta") for marketing rights in the United States to Lamotrigine, an oral suspension product candidate for use as an adjunct therapy for partial seizures, primary generalized tonic-clonic seizures, and generalized seizures of Lennox-Gastaut syndrome in patients two years of age and older.
 Pursuant to the terms of the ET-105 License Agreement, the Company was to be responsible for marketing activities and Aucta will be responsible for development, manufacturing, and regulatory activities related to obtaining regulatory approval.
-The Company will pay \$2,450 upon FDA approval and commercial sales of the product candidate and another \$1,000 upon issuance of an Orange-book listed patent.
-If Aucta successfully completes a Lamotrigine product line extension product, Eton will pay \$1,500 upon FDA acceptance of the product filing, \$1,500 upon FDA approval and commercial sales of the extension product candidate and \$450 if the intellectual property for the extension product is transferred to Azurity.
-Aucta will be entitled to receive milestone payments from the Company of up to \$3,000 based on commercial success of the product, including \$1,000 when net sales exceed \$10 million in a calendar year.
+The Company paid Aucta a licensing payment of \$2,000 in August 2019 upon receiving an acceptance for review letter from the FDA and will pay \$2,450 upon FDA approval and commercial sales of the product candidate and another \$1,000 upon issuance of an Orange-book listed patent.
+If Aucta successfully completes a Lamotrigine product line extension product, Eton will pay \$1,500 upon FDA acceptance of the product filing.
+Aucta will be entitled to receive milestone payments from the Company of up to \$3,000 based on commercial success of the product, including \$1,000 when net sales exceed \$10 million in a calendar year, and \$2,000 when net sales exceed \$20 million in a calendar year.

-On March 27, 2020, the Company entered into an Exclusive Licensing and Supply Agreement (the "Alkindi License Agreement") with Diurnal Limited ("Diurnal") for marketing Alkindi Sprinkle in the United States.
-Alkindi Sprinkle's New Drug Application ("NDA") was approved by the FDA on September 29, 2020 as a replacement therapy in pediatric patients with adrenocortical insufficiency.
+On March 27, 2020, the Company entered into an Exclusive Licensing and Supply Agreement (the "Alkindi License Agreement") with Diurnal for marketing ALKINDI SPRINKLE® in the United States.
+ALKINDI SPRINKLE®'s New Drug Application (NDA) was approved by the FDA on September 29, 2020 as a replacement therapy for pediatric patients with adrenocortical insufficiency.

 For the initial licensing milestone fee, the Company paid Diurnal \$3,500 in cash and issued 379,474 shares of its common stock to Diurnal which were valued at \$1,264 based on the Company's closing stock price of \$3.33 on March 26, 2020.
-The total amount of \$4,764 was recorded as a component of research and development expense in the Company's statement of operations for the year ended December 31, 2020.
 The Company will also pay Diurnal \$2,500 if the product obtains orphan drug exclusivity status from the FDA.